rjain354/rhythmjain.github.io/index.md

   </p>

-Previously, I was a Bachelor’s student in BITS Pilani, studying Mathematics and Computer Science.
+I graduated from BITS Pilani, as an under graduate student studying Mathematics and Computer Science.
 Shortly after I interned at various places including Amazon Development Centre, Goodera and worked as Software Engineer at Xilinx.

 ## My Research
 ### Uncovering patterns in note-to-note transitions in Hindustani Classical Ragas